hxn241/MSDSC/README.md

 # MSDSC
-* Contents and notebooks about all involve DSC.
+* Some examples and exercices about different subjects involved in Data Science.